jmagar/crawl4mcp/README.md

 source .venv/bin/activate
-uv pip install -e ".[visualization]" crawl4ai-setup python -m src.app
+uv pip install -e ".[visualization]" crawl4ai-setup
+# Start the server (ensure .env is configured)
+python -m src.app
 ```
-Ensure your `.env` correctly points to TEI and Qdrant if running them externally.
+Ensure your `.env` correctly points to your TEI and Qdrant instances if you are running them externally (i.e., not using the example `docker-compose.yml` which includes them).

 ## 🛠️ MCP Tools Provided